Sachdev-Ye-Kitaev Models and Beyond: A Window into Non-Fermi Liquids: Random exchange quantum magnets

 \subsection{SU(2) model}

 We now return to the original model in Eq.~(\ref{rqm1}), and examine it for the physically important case with SU(2) symmetry.
-We proceed as in the analyses of classical spin glass problems, by introducing replicas, and then average over the replicated partition function.
-This yields a self-consistent problem of a single quantum spin with replica indices \cite{BrayMoore}.
-The replica structure is important for the spin-glass phase \cite{GPS1,GPS2, Biroli_OP2002}, but here we will limit our consideration to a possible paramagnetic phase, or to the critical point at the onset of spin glass order.
-In these cases, it is permissible at large $N$ to ignore the replica indices and consider the following path integral for a single quantum spin $S=1/2$
+We proceed as in the analyses of classical spin glass problems by introducing replicas and then averaging over the replicated partition function.
+This yields a self-consistent problem of a single quantum spin with replica indices~\cite{BrayMoore}.
+The replica structure is important for the spin-glass phase~\cite{GPS1,GPS2, Biroli_OP2002} but in this article we will mostly focus on the disordered paramagnetic phase above the spin-glass ordering temperature or on quantum critical points corresponding to the destruction of spin-glass order at $T=0$ (Secs.~\ref{sec:ChaHubbard} and \ref{sec:tJnumerics}) In these cases, it is permissible at large $N$ to ignore the replica indices and consider the following path integral for a single quantum spin $S=1/2$

 This is a coherent state path integral, and $\mathcal{S}_B$ is the geometric Berry phase, closely connected to the spin commutation relations.
 The spin has a temporal self-interaction with itself, represented by the function $Q(\tau)$.
 The value of $Q(\tau)$ is to be determined self-consistently by computing the correlator,